-The Executive has responsibility for preparing the council's Corporate Plan, Medium Term Financial Strategy and budgets for approval by Full Council.
-It has responsibility for determining service level targets and for monitoring performance against targets.
+The Executive has responsibility for preparing the council's Corporate Plan, Medium Term Financial Strategy and budgets for approval by Council.
+It has responsibility for determining targets and for monitoring performance against them.
 It is also responsible for securing continual improvement.